thestackcollective/curriculum-site/module1/projects/flashcards/iteration_3.md

 nobody knows
 Correct!
 This is card number 4 out of 4.
-Question: What cardboard cutout lives at Turing?
+Question: What cardboard cutout lives at TheStackCollective?
 Justin Bieber
 Correct!
 ```